-This should be a good quality snow boot.
+Be prepared with a good quality snow boot.
 Although your foot will be in an actual ski boot when you’re skiing, if your foot gets wet when you’re walking around outdoors in the snow, it can ruin the day.
-Sorel boots are the best choice if you’ll be spending lots of time in the snow, or Target has a good selection of lower-priced options.
+Sorel boots are the best choice if you’ll be spending lots of time in the snow, and view our post with a selection of winter boots here.

 On Your Head & Hands: